 Why fear throws spitballs and we must hit them out of the ballpark.

-A typical conversation with myself.
+Typical conversation with myself.

-good self: I need to finish that scene today.
+Good self: I need to finish that scene today.

-sorry self: I really need to clean the oven.
+Bad self: I really need to clean the oven.

 I know the reason.
 It lurks at the back of my head, smug and smarmy.